 Now, just as your child was prone to outbursts and sensory meltdowns before?
 It’s still going to happen now.
 Only now, you have the additional challenges of hormones to deal with.
 Good luck.

 What else factors into the emotionally charged autistic tween?

 Of course, there’s more going on than just hormones.
+Puberty can be so difficult for autistic children.
 So, let’s take a look at some other possible culprits.